Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 3. Ensure that the Ethernet cable is connected from the host to the board.
 Set up dhcp and tftpb server on the host.

-4. Copy the Linux images BOOT.BIN, Image, `rootfs.cpio.gz.u-boot`, and `boot.scr` to host tftp home directory.
+4. Copy the Linux images `BOOT.BIN`, Image, `rootfs.cpio.gz.u-boot`, and `boot.scr` to host tftp home directory.

-5. In the XSCT console, connect to the target over JTAG using the connect command:
+5. In the XSCT console, connect to the target over JTAG using the `connect` command:

    .. code-block::